 Creatures in a zero-gravity environment can move enormously heavy objects.
 As movement in zero gravity requires only the ability to grab onto or push away from larger objects, Climb and Jump checks no longer apply.

 Space Adaptation Syndrome: A creature exposed to weightlessness must make a Fortitude save (DC 15) to avoid the effects of space sickness.
 Those who fail the save are shaken, and those who fail the save by 5 or more are also nauseated.
 The effects persist for 8 hours.
 A new save is required every 8 hours the creature remains in a zero-g environment.
-Creatures with the Zero-G Training feat do not suffer the effects of space sickness.
+Creatures with the Zero-G Trainingfeat do not suffer the effects of space sickness.

 Speed: While in a zero-gravity environment, a creature gains a fly speed equal to its base land speed, or it retains its natural fly speed (whichever is greater).
 However, movement is limited to straight lines only; a creature can change course only by pushing away from larger objects (such as bulkheads).